 Funding for scientific meetings or workshops relevant to neurobiology of epilepsy can also be provided through the NBC.
 Requests for sponsoring such workshops are considered for funding on an annual basis by the NBC.
-To apply, please complete the NBC Funding Request Form and email it to Aristea Galanopoulou by July 15 of the year preceding the planned meeting.
+To apply, please complete the NBC Funding Request Form and send it to David Henshall by July 15 of the year preceding the planned meeting.
 Decisions on support will be announced by the end of March of the year of the event.

 The planned initiatives will be developed and achieved through the work of Task Forces.
-Whenever possible, initiatives will be developed in collaboration with other ILAE Topical Commissions and fostering the involvement of National Chapters.
+Whenever possible, initiatives will be developed in collaboration with other ILAE commissions and fostering the involvement of National Chapters.

 Chapter 5: Organisation of basic science in epilepsy with special reference to the ILAE.

 Jerome Engel, Jr., Solomon Moshé and Giuliano Avanzini, International League Against Epilepsy: 1909 - 2009: A Centenary History

 The Neurobiology Commission of the ILAE is pleased to announce that the 2019 ILAE Neurobiology Commission Bursaries were awarded to the following young investigators: